-A doctor has launched the theory that the best method of inducing a flow of thought is to lay the head flat on the tant from each other 300 miles and upwards, and yet none of the ten has either atitude or longitude.
+There are ten places of the earth, distant from each other 300 miles and upwards, and yet none of the ten has either latitude or longitude.

-Dr. David D. Stewart, of Jefferson Medical College, Philadelphia, claims to have discovered that hydronapthol is a anatomist, is responsible for the theory that small-headed idiots are a retrograde movement toward the monkey type.
-A post-mortem examination of the brain of a Missouri pauper showed that it weighed 144 ounces, or more than three times the weight of the normal A microphone device has been inventapproach of distant vessels by making audible the noise produced by the motion of their propellers.
-The latest cure for obesity is to parduce the weight of the most obese person to a normal condition.
-If a man who weighs 168 pounds were proportionately as strong as a fly would be able to push along level ground a weight equal to 131 tons.
+Londoners seriously discuss the advantages of placing a school of crocodiles in the Thames, to act as scavengers, and thus purify the water.
+Carl Voght, the celebrated German anatomist, is responsible for the theory that small-headed idiots are a retrograde movement toward the monkey type.
+A post mortem examination of the brain of a Missouri pauper showed that it weighed 144 ounces, or more than three times the weight of the normal of their propellers.
+The latest cure for obesity is to par-take of only a single dish at a meal.
+This, it is said, will in a few weeks re-duce the weight of the most obese perwould be able to push along level ground a weight equal to 131 tons.
 Chemical action formed a stone in the stomach of La Marshale, the famous hurdle jamping horse of Paris.
+He died, and the stone, a ball nearly eight inches in diameter, is in the museum of a

+A microphone device has been invent ed by a Frenchman which will reveal the approach of distant vessels by making audible the noise produced by the motion

+If a man who weighs 168 pounds were proportionately as strong as a fly-ing beetle of the cockchafer family he

+Tarisan veterinary.

-He died, the real nature of the disease.
+It is suggested that the muscular contraction to which the corpses of cholera victims are subject might give a clue to the real nature of the disease.
 These twitchings have led to the delusion that many patients have been buried alive.

-Aside from the honey stored by the busy bee the Rhode Island Experiment Station expresses the belief that the in fluence bees and insects exect in the proper fertilization of the flowers of fruits and vegetables is of far greater importance than is generally allowed.
-Fossil remains of the huge animals that inhabited the plains of Eastern Oregon hundreds of years ago are found in the placer mine above Prairie City. huge tooth several inches across the crown was picked up a few days ago, while early in the summer the immense skull of some ancient species of animal and eight ounces of powdered pumice stone; mix well and use with a flaunel, letting the mixture dry on the article to be c'eaned; then polish with leather.
+Aside from the honey stored by the busy bee the Rhode Island Experiment Station expresses the belief that the influence bees and insects exert in the proper fertilization of the flowers of fruits and vegetables is of far greater importance than is generally allowed.

+Fossil remains of the huge animals that inhabited the plains of Eastern Orethat innabled the plants of Fastern Ore-gon hundreds of years ago are found in the placer mine above Prairie City.
+A huge tooth several inches across the crown was picked up a few days ago, while early in the summer the immense skull of some ancient species of animal was found near the same place.
-Londoners seriously discuss the adantages of placing a achorl of crocodiles in the Thames, to act as scavengers, and thus purify the water.

-The color of certain shrimps and crabs and also the color of their eggs are known to vary greatly with the surroundings.
-Those living in green sponges are much larger, lay vastly more eggs, which are also a little larger, and the shrimps are green or yellow, and the large claws are always orange-red, while those of the brown sponges are red, nect the two.
-"The way they get the mules aboard is this: There is a little truck under the car, and it is pulled out, becoming slid out the intelligent animals make
+The color of certain shrimos and crabs and also the color of their eggs are known to vary greatly with the surrounding.
+Those living in green sponges are much larger, lay vastly more eggs, which are also a little larger, and the shrimps are green or yellow, and the large claws are always orange-red, while those of the brown sponges are red, blue or brown.